www.scantips.com

 From this computed table, this overall example six year gain (initial to final amount) is

-Multiply Gain Fraction by 100 for the Gain Percentage
+Multiply Total Return Rate by 100 for the Gain Percentage.

 Both terms have subtracted the initial value to be just the gain.

-The 1x is the Initial value.
+The 1x represents the Initial value to be multiplied.
 It is a very important simplification.
+Whatever its actual value, the result is it multiplied.

 If you already know the final and Initial values, then you can use this gain formula, or see the 1st Gain calculator below.
 It does not use Initial value.
 Stock price does Not include dividends, but the dollar result does include effect of your reinvested dividends.
 Any withdrawals are received value which should be added back into the final total, but withdrawals will drastically reduce long term gains.